 - Tree Survey Map provides a map/plan of – with logo, legend and notes.

 - Tree Survey Summary Report provides a summary of the survey results – with charts and tables.

 - Tree Survey Detailed Report provides a detailed set of tree inspections carried out.

 - Survey Recommendations provides a detailed listing of the trees that require action.

-In the future, you will be able to generate a detailed report for an individual tree.
-This provides a complete audit trail of all the inspections (including dates, surveyor name, etc.) and all management work carried out on the tree.
+The audit trail, photos and history of each tree can be viewed.
+This provides a complete audit trail of all the inspections (including dates, surveyor’s name, etc.) and all management work carried out on the tree.